- What is commercial pickup insurance?

 - Old Republic offers specialty coverage options for large fleets' risk-control programs to help keep rates affordable.

 - Understand your risk and coverage needs.
-Start by evaluating the specific risks your business faces, such as the type of cargo you haul and how your trucks are used.
-An experienced commercial truck insurance agent can help match you with the right policy for your business operations.
+Start by evaluating how your trucks operate day to day.
+Review the specific risks your business faces, such as the type of cargo you haul, the distances you drive, and where the trucks are parked at night.
+An experienced commercial truck insurance agent can help translate your operational needs into a policy that has the right combination of liability, physical damage and any specialty coverage you need to reflect how your business runs.

 - Choose protection over price.
-You may find prices high, but not having the right coverage can wind up costing you in the end.
-“Often, business owners become fixated on price, and when I was an agent, I witnessed firsthand that this meant trimming or eliminating coverages to favor cost,” says Gonzalez-Avila.
-Instead, focus on the right coverage to protect your business and cost-saving measures such as clean driving records, vehicle safety devices, and dash cameras or electronic logging devices (EDLs).
+You may find prices high, but underinsuring your trucks can expose your business to far greater financial loss.
+“Often, business owners become fixated on price, and when I was an agent, I witnessed firsthand that this meant trimming or eliminating coverage to favor cost,” says Gonzalez-Avila.
+Instead of cutting essential protections, look towards cost-saving measures such as clean driving records, vehicle safety devices, and installing dash cameras or electronic logging devices (EDLs).
+These measures not only lower risks but also demonstrate to insurers that your business is committed to safe operations.

 - Compare providers.
-Consider each insurance company’s claims process, customer satisfaction ratings, financial strength and policy-management tools to find the right insurer for you.
+The insurance company you choose matters just as much as the policy itself.
+Consider each insurance company’s claims process, customer satisfaction ratings, financial strength and policy management tools (such as mobile apps) to find the right insurer for you.
+A strong insurance company becomes a partner in keeping your trucks on the road and the business running smoothly.

 What our expert says